SkylineCommunications/dataminer-docs/develop/CICD/Tutorials/CICD_Tutorial_Connector.md

 ## Step 4: Add your GitHub secrets

-1. Navigate to Settings
+1. Navigate to *Settings*

 1. On the left, select *Secrets and variables*

-1. Under Actions, add a *New repository secret* for the following secrets:
+1. Under *Actions*, add a *New repository secret* for the following secrets:

     1. SERVER_LOCATION